rbob86/qsi-migration-scripts/README.md

 ## 6. Update Scheduled Plan/Alert Owner

 Once content is migrated to a target instance, the owner of scheduled plans and alerts for dashboards needs to be updated on that instance.
+Review the owner-mapping.json file generated from step 4 to confirm that the owners match their associated scheduled plans and alerts.
+Then, run:

 ```
 cd 6-update-content-owner